 Inflammatory bowel disease (IBD) is entirely different from irritable bowel syndrome (IBS).
 Having irritable bowel syndrome means that there is the presence of pain and irritation.
 Mainly, there is irritability.
 However, there is no presence of inflammation.
 Inflammation and irritation are two separate issues.

 Jump to Sections

-- Crohn’s disease
+- Pathophysiology of Crohn’s Disease

-- Colitis/Ulcerative Colitis
+- Ulcerative Colitis Pathophysiology

 Crohn’s disease is a condition that can happen anywhere in the gastrointestinal tract – from the mouth to the rectum.
 The primary concern with Crohn’s disease is the presence of granulomas.

 Granulomas happen when macrophages seclude bacteria like a small block and result in a protective covering, usually around a bacteria, foreign body, or virus; in most cases, tuberculosis viruses.

 As for Crohn’s disease (Crown’s disease), the small granulomas attached to the bacteria are the ones causing the pain, distention, and inflammation of the gastrointestinal tract.

 In colitis and ulcerative colitis, the large intestine or the colon is the main concern.

 Ulcers are openings inside the gut that causes bloody stool (at least 15 episodes a day); this is the usual diagnosis of ulcerative colitis.
 The suffix, “-itis” means that there is the presence of inflammation.
 Therefore, with ulcerative colitis, there is an open-source of bleeding inside the colon that also causes inflammation.